 As the shots ring out, standing by, the drummers and the trumpeters of the Band of the Western Command to sound the last post and reveille.

-The State Funeral of Éamon de Valera broadcast 2 September 1975.
+The State Funeral of Éamon de Valera was broadcast on 2 September 1975.
 The commentator is Brian Farrell.

-Princess Grace Attends Funeral of Éamon de Valera (1975)
+Princess Grace attends the funeral of Éamon de Valera (1975)